diaznet/arlo-downloader/README.md

 - Downloads all recordings available from Arlo cloud storage locally.
 - Handles TFA with EMAIL or PUSH methods (see below and [instructions](https://github.com/twrecked/pyaarlo#2fa-imap) for EMAIL type)
+- Handles custom file and path naming (See below and [Instructions](https://github.com/twrecked/pyaarlo#saving-media) for formatting)

 # Requirements